philipp-stdr/PandP_Ass1/README.md

 # Collaborative Social Science Data Analysis: Pair Assignment 1
 In this repository you can find the first pair assignment for 'Introduction to Collaborative Data Science' at the Hertie School of Governance.

-**Students:** Philip Ständer and Philip Unger.
+**Students:** Philipp Ständer and Philip Unger.

-The assignment contains data descriptions and simple analysis of two core R datasets, specifically "occupationalStatus" and "LifeCycleSavings".
+The assignment involves accessing two core R datasets, performing data transformations, and presenting the distributions of the datasets.
+We have choosen the datasets: "occupationalStatus" and "LifeCycleSavings".

 ## File description
 - occ_status_analysis.R: R-file with transformations of the dataset "occupationalStatus".